 What makes the numbers above more baffling is the fact that welcome emails perform better than any other type of email.

-And most importantly, the transaction rate is 0.94% for welcome emails (4.01% for real messages) compared to 0.10% for a typical email.
+- And most importantly, the conversion rate is 0.94% for welcome emails (4.01% for real-time messages) compared to 0.10% for a typical email.

 However, just because they are expecting a welcome note, doesn’t mean they will appreciate and respond to a poorly executed message.

 Your target users are getting a handful of emails on a daily basis.
 If you don’t stand out in your first email, you can kiss your chances of building a mutually beneficial relationship goodbye.